 The best way to get a great view of Valle del Chiese’s lakes is to jump right on in.
 Whether you fancy a swim, canoe, kayak, stand up paddleboard, sail, surf, or whatever else your heart desire’s, Lake Idro has got you covered.
 As for us, Emily fancied SUP, while the rest of us jumped on-board some kayaks.
 Top tip: the lake is a lot calmer and quieter in the morning, which is when we headed out to the water!

 6. Paraglide from the mountains

 By far the most exciting thing you can do in Valle del Chiese is to paraglide off the mountains with Idroland Fly Zone!
-Whilst the adrenaline rush doesn’t last much longer than the initial runoff, the flight provides you with the most beautiful views across the valley.
+While the adrenaline rush doesn’t last much longer than the initial runoff, the flight provides you with the most beautiful views across the valley.
 I mean, seriously, they are unbeatable.
-A 10-minute tandem flight with a 600m drop will set you back 80€, whilst a 20-minute flight with a 1200m drop (what we did) will set you back 120€.
+A 10-minute tandem flight with a 600m drop will set you back 80€, while a 20-minute flight with a 1200m drop (what we did) will set you back 120€.
 I would seriously recommend going for the more expensive flight because even then, the whole experience feels like it is over in a second.

 The best thing about tandem paragliding with Idroland Fly Zone is that they tailor the flight to your expectations.
 You can opt for an easier, more relaxing ride or a slightly more exhilarating ride.
 The latter comes complete with lots of fun twists and turns which certainly aren’t for the faint-hearted!